-Many factors influence our reputation and the value of our brands including perceptions of us held by our key stakeholders and the communities in which we do businesss.
-Businesses face increasing scrutiny of the environmental, social and governance impact of their actions and there is a risk of damage to our reputation and the value of our brands if we fail to act responsibly or comply with regulatory requirements in a number of areas such as safety and security, philanthropy, responsible tourism, environmental and supply chain management, diversity, human rights, climate change, availability of resources and support for local communities.
+Many factors influence our reputation and the value of our brands including the perception held by our key stakeholders and the communities in which we do business.
+Our business faces increasing scrutiny related to environmental, social and governance activities and risk of damage to our reputation and the value of our brands if we fail to act responsibly or comply with regulatory requirements in a number of areas such as safety and security, responsible tourism, environmental and availability of resources, supply chain management, climate change, diversity, human rights, philanthropy, and support for local communities.